robertbuecker/nessundorma/STARTUP.md

 python3 -m serial.tools.miniterm /dev/serial/by-id/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0 512000
 ```

-Now copy-paste-return these commands if you are using 3 anchors (including the commas!):
+Now copy-paste-return these commands if you are using 3 anchors (including the commas!).

 ```
 $PD,